Great-Bird/great-template/README.md

 ## List of Tools Used

 ### Toolchain
+- [`rokit`](https://github.com/rojo-rbx/rokit): Toolchain manager which allows for quickly downloading and updating tools.
-- [`rojo`](https://rojo.space/docs/v7/): Syncs project source code to Roblox Studio, enabling the use of VSCode, Git, and other tools
+- [`rojo`](https://rojo.space/docs/v7/): Syncs project source code to Roblox Studio, enabling the use of VSCode, Git, and other tools.
 - [`luau-lsp`](https://github.com/JohnnyMorganz/luau-lsp): CLI for Luau LSP, a language server for Luau.
 Mainly useful for setting FFlags and displaying type errors.
 - [`lune`](https://lune-org.github.io/docs): CLI for running Luau scripts in the terminal.
 This is required for many of the tools this project template provides.
-- [`wally`](https://github.com/UpliftGames/wally): Package manager which makes it easy to automatically update Roblox packages and libraries used as dependencies of the project.
-We may decide to replace Wally with [Pesde](https://pesde.dev) in the future when it is more stable.
+- [`pesde`](https://github.com/pesde-pkg/pesde): Package manager which makes it easy to automatically update Roblox packages and libraries used as dependencies of the project.
-- [`wally-package-types`](https://github.com/JohnnyMorganz/wally-package-types): Re-exports type definitions provided by Wally packages in linker files.
-This is helpful for using strict Luau typing.
 - [`stylua`](https://github.com/JohnnyMorganz/StyLua): A CLI code formatter for Lua and Luau.
 This removes the need to format files manually.
 - [`selene`](https://kampfkarren.github.io/selene/selene.html): A linter for Lua and Luau.
 Displays warnings in code when you make common mistakes.